Zastai/MetaBrainz.MusicBrainz/README.md

 Support for Solaris is unlikely, because there does not seem to be any easy way to get Mono to work on it.
 Support for OSX is similarly unlikely, because I have no access to a system.

-### DiscId.exe

-This is a small sample program using MetaBrainz.MusicBrainz.DiscId.dll.
-It mostly corresponds to the `Show-MusicBrainz-TableOfContents` powershell cmdlet (see below).

 ### Powershell Module

 A Powershell module is provided as well.